Grammys 2018 performers and presenters

 LuPone and Platt will both perform in honor of the show’s return to New York City, the Recording Academy said.
 The Grammys were held in New York in 2003 before moving to Los Angeles from 2004 to 2017.

-Lupone will perform “Don’t Cry for Me Argentina” from the musical “Evita,” while Platt is set to perform a tune from another Broadway musical, “West Side Story,” in a tribute to Andrew Lloyd Webber and Leonard Bernstein.
+Lupone will perform “Don’t Cry for Me Argentina” from the musical “Evita,” while Platt is set to perform a tune from another Broadway musical, “West Side Story.”

 “I cannot wait to perform a beautiful West Side Story treat,” Platt tweeted.